Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 Calling `(auth.)login("user1", "pass123")^` will result in a valid `Credentials^` instance where the assigned roles is an empty set.

-!!! note "Using Taipy configuration to set default authenticator"
+!!! note "Using Taipy configuration to create an authenticator"

-    To set the *default authenticator* to a Taipy authenticator with passwords, you can use the authentication configuration either in Python or TOML:
+    To create an authenticator as a Taipy authenticator with passwords, you can use the authentication configuration either in Python or TOML:

     === "Python configuration"